Flood Forecasting & Messages

 Flood Warning: Flooding is imminent or already occurring in specific watercourses or municipalities.
 Municipalities and individuals should take action to deal with flood conditions.
 This may include road closures and evacuations.

-To find out if a flood message has been issued please consult the following:
+To find out if a flood message has been issued:

 - Radio, television and daily newspapers (both in print and online) will air flood messages.

-- Go to our homepage (www.nvca.on.ca) and check the flood status icon.
-The icon is also on the top of this page..
+- Go to the NVCA website (www.nvca.on.ca) and check the flood status icon.
+The icon is also on the top of this page - click the icon to see the most recent flood message.
 Check back often as messages can change without notice.

 - Dial the NVCA's flood information line - call 705-424-1479 and select option 1.